coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 #### B. Clone the Code Repo from GitHub

-Our code repo will be hosted on `github`.
-We will be cloning the repo to our server using deploy key.
+Our code repo will be hosted on `GitHub`.
+We will be cloning the repo to our server using a deploy key.

-1. First generate a deploy key name `site0`:
+1. First, generate a deploy key named `site0`:

 ```
 ssh-keygen -t ed25519 -C "fahad@octopusx.io" -f ~/.ssh/example
 ```

-You will be prompted for passkey just click enter.
-This will generate a public-private key pair called `example.pub` & `example` in your `~/.ssh` folder 2.
-Make sure the `~/.ssh` folder is owned by `admin`
+You will be prompted for a passphrase; just press enter.
+This will generate a public-private key pair called `example.pub` & `example` in your `~/.ssh` folder.

+2. Make sure the `~/.ssh` folder is owned by `admin`:

 ```
-sudo chown -R admin .ssh
+sudo chown -R admin ~/.ssh
 ```

-3. Add GitHub's SSH server public key to server's `known_host` file:
+3. Add GitHub's SSH server public key to the server's `known_hosts` file:

 ```
 ssh-keyscan -t ed25519 github.com >> ~/.ssh/known_hosts
 ```

-5. Next Copy the SSH Public key after outputting the key to terminal:
+4. Next, copy the SSH Public key after outputting the key to the terminal:

 ```
 cat ~/.ssh/example.pub
 ```

-6. Use the copied key as deploy key in GitHub:
+5. Use the copied key as a deploy key in GitHub:

-   - Go to Your Github Repo
+   - Go to your GitHub Repo
-   - Click on Settings Tab
+   - Click on the Settings Tab
-   - Click on Deploy Keys option from sidebar
+   - Click on Deploy Keys option from the sidebar
-   - Click on Add Deploy Key Button and Paste Copied SSH Public Key with a name of your choice
+   - Click on the Add Deploy Key Button and paste the copied SSH Public Key with a name of your choice
    - Click on Add Key

-7. Clone Project from your github Repo to your server's home using:
+6. Clone the project from your GitHub Repo to your server's home using:

 ```
 git clone git@github.com:admin7374/example_app.git
 ```

-here, `admin7374` is the github username and `example_app` is the node app we are about to deploy.
-This will clone the code repo in server.
+Here, `admin7374` is the GitHub username and `example_app` is the Node app we are about to deploy.
+This will clone the code repo on the server.

 #### C. Run the App with pm2

-Now it's time to build and run the node app in the background:
+Now it's time to build and run the Node app in the background:

-1. Navigate to project folder
+1. Navigate to the project folder:

 ```
 cd ~/example_app